DataDog/datadog-api-client-go/api/v1/datadog/docs/LogsIndex.md

 ### NewLogsIndex

-`func NewLogsIndex(filter LogsFilter, name string, ) *LogsIndex`
+`func NewLogsIndex(filter LogsFilter, name string) *LogsIndex`

-NewLogsIndex instantiates a new LogsIndex object
+NewLogsIndex instantiates a new LogsIndex object.
-This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed
+This constructor will assign default values to properties that have it defined, and makes sure properties required by API are set, but the set of arguments will change when the set of required properties is changed.

 ### NewLogsIndexWithDefaults

 `func NewLogsIndexWithDefaults() *LogsIndex`

-NewLogsIndexWithDefaults instantiates a new LogsIndex object This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set
+NewLogsIndexWithDefaults instantiates a new LogsIndex object.
+This constructor will only assign default values to properties that have it defined, but it doesn't guarantee that properties required by API are set.

 ### GetDailyLimit